dementev-dev/docker-greenplum/README.md

 * `GREENPLUM_GPMON_PASSWORD` - password for `gpmon` user, **required** when `GREENPLUM_GPPERFMON_ENABLE` is `true`;

 ## Pull
-Change `tag` to to the version you need.
+Change `tag` to the version you need.

 * Docker Hub: